The central reference for BC residential real estate

 - BC Governmentretrieved 2026-05-09Speculation and Vacancy Tax — exemptions for individuals (including pre-completion units)https://www2.gov.bc.ca/gov/content/taxes/speculation-vacancy-tax/exemptions-speculation-tax/exemptions-individuals

 cra.hbp.withdrawal_limitv2Tax-free RRSP withdrawal for first-time home purchase.
 Limit raised from $35,000 to $60,000 for withdrawals made on/after April 16, 2024.
-Repayment grace period extended from 2 years to 5 years for withdrawals between Jan 1, 2022 and Dec 31, 2025.
-Standard repayment over 15 years.
+The 5-year (vs standard 2-year) repayment grace period applied only to withdrawals made between January 1, 2022 and December 31, 2025 — that window has now closed for new withdrawals; subsequent withdrawals fall back to the standard 2-year grace.
+Standard repayment over 15 years applies in all cases.

 federalhbprrspfirst-time-buyercra- Effective